 First Time Use of Your Security System TASK 3: Unlock the System 1.
 When the engine is running, the display will alternate between SECURE ON and ENTER CODE.
-Wait until ENTER CODE SECU-E EndEr displays, then press and release SEL to СОНЕ advance the digit.
+Wait until ENTER CODE SECU-E displays, then press and release SEL to COJE advance the digit.
 When "0" is displayed, press and release MODE to accept the digit.
 2. Press and release SEL to advance the second digit.
 When "0" is displayed, press and release MODE to accept the digit.
-EndEr COJE 3.
+FadFr COJE 3.
 Press and release SEL to advance the third digit.
 000 When "0" is displayed, press and release MODE to accept the digit.
 FmHFc COdE 4.
 After accepting the third digit, view the display screen.
 SECURE OFF displays if the system unlocks.
 SECU-E OFF NOTE: The system is now unlocked.
 5. You must now enter a new security code.
 Proceed immediately to TASK 4.
 TASK 4: Enter Your New Security Code 1.
 Immediately after locking and unlocking the system, and while SECURE OFF is displayed, press and release the MODE button to bring up the FNTER CODE screen.
 2. When ENTER CODE displays, use the SEL and MODE buttons to select and accept each digit of a new personal security code.
-3. After accepting the third digit, view the display will not see this display again.

-NOTE: Your new code is now set.
+3. After accepting the third digit, view the display AAA screen.
+The new code and CODE SET will display if the system accepted your new code.
+COdE You will not see this display again.
+SFH NOTE: Your new code is now set.
 The system is NOT locked.
+4. Record your new security code in a safe place for future reference.